Amarnath Cave Temple

-The Amarnathh Cave temple is located at Jammu and Kashmir of India and situated 141 kilometers from Srinagar.
+The Amarnath Cave temple is located at Jammu and Kashmir of India and situated 141 kilometers from Srinagar.
 This cave temple is the holiest shrines in Hinduism.
 It is covered in snow most of the year except during summer.

-Amarnathh Cave temple - North India
+Amarnath Cave Temple - North India

 The water drops that fall from the roof of the cave forms an ice structure of the Shiva Linga.
 This Lingam waxes during the short span of summer and wanes during winter.
 This cave temple is considered as one of the seven wonders of India.

 According to Legend, Mother Parvathi wanted to be with Lord Shiva who always remained immortal without any rebirth or incarnations.
 She asked the Lord to tell her the secret for his immortality.
 So Shiva took her to a place and on the way he shed all forms of life, even the microorganisms growing in the air.

 As he slowly whispered the secret mantra of Amar Katha, two pigeons that were flying overheard the Amar Katha.
 It is this place where the cave temple now stands.
 Devotees can always see a pair of pigeons at the temple site.

 The temple remains open for devotees during the month of July to August.
 The temple functions during those days between 6.00 am to 6.00 pm